plblum/jivs/docs/Jivs_API.md

 ### Test validation requests
 The basic test will generally do this:
 1. Create the `JivsServices object`, which may be identical to what you use in your app.
-2. Create a ValueHostRulesBase subclass that describes a model for your test.
+2. Create a `ValueHostRulesBase` subclass that describes a model for your test.
-3. Create the ValueHostsManager from the result of the subclass's `configure()` method.
+3. Create the `ValueHostsManager` from the result of the subclass's `configure()` method.
 4. Set the values that will impact a validation test.
-5. Invoke either form-wide or ValueHost specific validation, and capture the results.
+5. Invoke either form-wide or `ValueHost` specific validation, and capture the results.
 6. Evaluate the results against expectations.

 We recommend that steps 1 - 3 are encapsulated into a function.
-In these test examples, we'll have this function available to deliver a fully-built ValueHostsManager:
+In these test examples, we'll have this function available to deliver a fully-built `ValueHostsManager`:
 ```ts

 class DateRangeFormRules extends ValueHostRulesBase {